reviewdog/action-rubocop/README.md

 Optional.
 Reporter of reviewdog command [`github-pr-check`, `github-pr-review`].
 The default is `github-pr-check`.

-### `rubocop_version`

-Optional.
-Set rubocop version.
-By default install latest version.

 ### `rubocop_extensions`

 Optional.
 Set list of rubocop extensions with versions.

-By default install rubocop-rails rubocop-performance rubocop-rspec rubocop-i18n rubocop-rake with latest versions.
+By default with `rubocop-rails rubocop-performance rubocop-rspec rubocop-i18n rubocop-rake`

 ## Example usage